-Recently, we visited Devon Young of nittygrittylife.com on her homestead in Amity, Oregon.
-Nestled between the rolling green hills of wine country, is her charming old-fashioned farmhouse bustling with eight children, a host of farm animals, and friendly furry pets.
+Recently, Mountain Rose Herbs visited Devon Young of the Nitty Gritty Life homesteading blog on her beautiful property in Amity, Oregon.
+Nestled between the rolling green hills of wine country, her charming old-fashioned farmhouse bustles with eight children, a host of farm animals, and some friendly furry pets.
 Devon truly homesteads (“doing things the hard way”), which means she practices subsistence agriculture as much as possible.

-On our visit in early June, her elder tree had just started blooming.
+On our visit, her elder tree had just begun to bloom.
 We were delighted to join her in the kitchen and be treated to her elder flower simple syrup in sparkling water with an extra treat of homemade rose shortbread.